appsody/website/content/docs/getting-started/installation.md

 You should have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon running on your system.
 Appsody will install even if Docker isn't installed or running - however, you will not be able to use Appsody until Docker is running.

-### Developing on macOS
+### Prerequisites for macOS

-You should have Xcode CLI installed.
+You should have Xcode Command Line Tools installed.
 To install the Xcode Command Line Tools, run:
 ```
 xcode-select --install
 brew install appsody